Importing Data

 _images/Import_excel.png

 To use the import_excel function, you must provide the file name, file extension, and sheet name.
+In this example, the excel workbook would have to be in the same folder as the notebook

-The function arranges the inputted columns into a dataframe for each mineral phase.
+The import excel function arranges the inputted columns into a dataframe for each mineral phase.
 To address the fact that many literature datasets have text values (strings) in certain cells (e.g., bdl, n.d, NA, N/A), Thermobar automatically replaces any string in an oxide columns with zeros.
 If a given column heading is absent, Thermobar also fills this column with zeros.
 For simplicity, and to create a uniform output structure, if the inputted spreadsheet only contains columns with the headings “textunderscore Liq”, the returned dataframes for other phases will consist entirely of zeros.
 These various dataframes are then packaged together into a Dictionary (can be thought of like an Excel spreadsheet with each mineral having its own sheet), and this dictionary is returned from the function (in the above code snippet, we call this dictionary “out”).

 Users then need to extract the phases they are interested in from this dictionary.
 Say, you want to extract a dataframe of your Plag compositions, you need to use the name of the dictionary and then the name of the “key” in square brackets, which is the phase identifier with an s added on the end.
 Here, we call this extracted dataframe of Plags “my Plags”: